 The VSA is a corporate member of the Australian Speleological Federation Inc. (ASF) which is part of the International Union of Speleology.
 As a member, VSA must adhere to the ASF code of ethics, risk management and cave safety standards.
 More information about these and other standards as well as other information relating to ASF can be found on the links page.

-The VSA meets at 8.00pm on the first Wednesday of every month (except January and June) at St. Francis Church in Melbourne.
+The VSA meets on the first Wednesday of every month (except January and June) at Kathleen Syme building in faraday street Carlton.
 This is a good time to discuss upcoming caving trips (amongst other topics) and express any interests or thoughts you may have.
 Each meeting also has at least one presentation either by a club member or an invited guest.
 These presentations may cover past caving trips with a short slide show, current scientific work done in the fields of palaeontology and/or geology or anything else cave related.
 See the calendar page for more details relating to upcoming meetings.

 Club trips are conducted throughout the year, typically with one trip per month.
 Trips are usually conducted within Victoria spanning limestone, volcanic or sea cliff areas.
 In addition to this, each year there is often at least one major caving expedition undertaken by interested members that will have those exploring caves in remote areas around Australia as well as trips to large cave systems overseas.
 Expeditions that have occurred in the past include trips to the Nullarbor Plain, Pungalina, Papua New Guinea and New Zealand.
 Trips are constantly being organised so check the calendar page for trips that might interest you.